IsaiD-rx/rclone-download-instruction/README.md

    * Then, re-mount the drive by `rclone mount gdrive: drive`.

-2. During the download, you might get errors as "User Rate Limit Exceeded".
+2. While downloading, you may encounter "User Rate Limit Exceeded" errors.
-That means you are reaching or exceeding your destination Google Drive account's API quota.
-These quotas usually reset **after a 24 hour period**, and download can be continued.
+This error means that you have exceeded your Google Drive account's bandwidth quota.
+These quotas usually reset **after a 24 hour period**, and you will be able to resume download when the quota has reset.